adnan3934/adnan3934/README.md

 - 👋 Hi, I’m mohd adnan
 - 👀 I’m interested in app development
-- 🌱 I’m currently learning AI with python
+- 🌱 I’m currently learning AI
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...

 <!---
 adnan3934/adnan3934 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.